-letterpress, linocuts, woodblocks, printmaking & maybe even letterboxing bicycling stuff and country, city, state maps or subway/metro maps (I support public transit!) documenting what's going on outside (what does your backyard look like? what's growing? how has the climate changed?)
+letterpress, linocuts, woodblocks, printmaking & maybe even letterboxing bicycling stuff or subway/metro maps (I support public transit!)

+documenting what's going on outside (what does your backyard look like? what's growing? how has the climate changed?)

-occult themed, including cemeteries, headstones, Dia de Los Muertos, and tarot (I'm v. into New Age / Now Age lifestyle but not "goth") anything with French Bulldogs (I have two!)
+occult themed, including cemeteries, altars, Dia de Los Muertos, and tarot (I'm v. into New Age / Now Age lifestyle but not "goth") anything with French Bulldogs (I have two!)